DBEM

 Average Trading Volume

-DBEM's average trading volume is moderate, indicating sufficient liquidity for most investors.
+The ETF exhibits moderate average trading volume, indicating sufficient liquidity for most retail and institutional investors.

 Bid-Ask Spread